MicrosoftDocs/cloud-adoption-framework/docs/scenarios/aks/eslz-scalability.md

 AKS can be scaled-in and out depending upon infrastructure needs (requiring more or less capacity), adding additional node pools with special capabilities like GPU, or application needs, in this case you have a number of factors like number and rate of concurrent connections, number of requests, back-end latencies on AKS applications.

-The most common scalability options for AKS are the cluster autoscaler (automatically adding/removing nodes based on CPU and memory utilization) or the hpa (horizontal pod autoscaler) for your applications to scale-in and out based on CPU and memory utilization as well as more advanced metrics.
+The most common scalability options for AKS are the cluster autoscaler (automatically adding/removing nodes based on CPU and memory utilization) or the HPA (horizontal pod autoscaler) for your applications to scale-in and out based on CPU and memory utilization as well as more advanced metrics.

 ## Design considerations